 In place of waiting, you can attend an HVAC program through a community college or trade school and train in as few as 6 months.

 While you're apprenticing, you will be working on jobs with your master technician—and you'll get paid too!
 It won't be the average HVAC salary referenced above: When you’re just starting out in your apprenticeship, you’ll earn minimum wage or a bit higher.

 As you move along in your training, your salary will rise with the experience.
 Payscale reports the average hourly rate for an HVAC apprentice is $16.37/hour.
 This translates to roughly $32,000 annually.

 Working In The HVAC Field

-Once you have earned your state license and successfully complete your apprenticeship, you are qualified to work either for a contractor or set up your own business.
-So start your career in HVAC—train for a position in this always-in-demand industry by finding a program near you.
+Once you have earned your state license, you are qualified to work either for a contractor or set up your own business.
+So, start your career in HVAC!
+Train for a position in this always-in-demand industry by finding a HVAC school near you.